sadeg-akbarian/sadeg-akbarian/README.md

 ### Hi there, welcome to my channel 👋😎😁

+I am a frontend-web-developer at junior level.

+My technologies are:

+- HTML
+- CSS
+- Javascript
+- Vue.js
+- Testing (Unit Testing with Jest, E2E Testing with Cypress)

+🌱 I’m currently learning Backend-development with a focus on Express.JS

+Go to my repositories to see which projects I already coded.
+I hope you like it 🤩😁👍

 <!--
 **sadeg-akbarian/sadeg-akbarian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.